Behind Enemy Lines (role-playing game)

-Behind Enemy Lines is a role-playing game published by FASA in 1982.
+Behind Enemy Lines is a military role-playing game published by FASA in 1982 that is set during World War II; it was the first role-playing game of this genre.

 Description

-Behind Enemy Lines is a military system covering U.S. soldiers on the Western Front in World War II.
+Behind Enemy Lines was the first role-playing game set in World War II,Behind Enemy Lines was the first role-playing game set in the 1940s. a military system covering U.S. soldiers on the Western Front.
 Skill and combat rules are fairly simple, as they are descended from the original Traveller systems.

 In the first edition, the "Character Generation and Basic Rules" book (96 pages) covers character creation, combat, maps, interrogation, and special units.
 The "Event Tables" book (48 pages) is full of randomized tables for covering almost any kind of situation: encounters in woods, towns, and fortifications; on railroads; for parachuting and mountain climbing; etc. The "Missions" book (56 pages) has three scenarios, four miniscenarios, and numerous "pregenerated" NPCs.
 In the second edition, all this material is reorganized into a "Soldier's Handbook" (32 pages), a "Commander's Manual" (32 pages), an "Operations Book" (16 pages), and an Infantry Reference Data sheet.

 Publication history

-Behind Enemy Lines was designed by William H. Keith, Jr., with Jordan Weisman, Ross Babcock, Eric Turn, and Steve Turn, and was published in 1982 by FASA as a boxed set including a 96-page book, a 56-page book, and a 48-page book, a map booklet, four cardstock sheets, two cardboard counter sheets, and dice.
-The second edition was published by FASA in 1985 as a boxed set including two 32-page books, and a 16-page book, a cardstock screen, and dice.
+Behind Enemy Lines was designed by William H. Keith Jr., with Jordan Weisman, Ross Babcock, Eric Turn, and Steve Turn, with artwork by James Clouse, William H. Keith Jr., and Jerry O'Malley.
+The boxed set was published in 1982 by FASA and included a 96-page book, a 56-page book, and a 48-page book, a map booklet, four cardstock sheets, two cardboard counter sheets, and dice.
+FASA also published the supplement British Commandos (1982) and the adventure The Guns of Navarone (1982).

-Behind Enemy Lines was the first role-playing game set in the 1940s.
+The second edition was published by The Companions in 1985 as a boxed set including two 32-page books, and a 16-page book, a cardstock screen, and dice.
+The Companions also published the adventure ...
+Until Relieved (1985) and the supplement The British in World War II (1986).